 DADA: DADA is a super-chill and down-to-earth club filled with locals who go to escape the high-end club scene in Shanghai.
 The DJs are usually first-rate, drinks cheap, and the people friendly.
 What more could you ask for?

-WHAT TO DO The Bund: The Bund is a long walkway or “outside beach” (外滩) on the Western side of the Huangpu River.
+The Bund: The Bund is a long walkway or “outside beach” (外滩) on the Western side of the Huangpu River.
 It faces Pudong, which is where all of Shanghai’s major skyscrapers are located, so this is probably the most famous and Instagramable photo spot in the entire city.
 You can’t leave Shanghai without visiting the Bund and snapping a few pics, but make sure to go at night for the best view.

 Shanghai Museum: If you’re in the mood for a cultural activity, the Shanghai Museum is a cool way to experience Chinese history.
 The museum is filled with ancient Chinese artifacts, so it’ll be completely different from any Western museum you’ve been to.
 Plus, if you’re looking for a budget-friendly option in the city, the Shanghai Museum is free all year round.